 The bill, entitled “An Act Respecting the Retail Sale of Cannabis” was given first reading today in the Legislative Assembly.

 The legislation, explained Steeves, would allow Cannabis NB—the existing provincial cannabis regulator, distributor, and retailer—to expand its services to allow private cannabis stores to operate in the province, as well as public retail stores.

-Steeves also mentioned the bill would allow for cannabis farmgate stores, although the province already announced plans to began allowing such retailers earlier this year.
+Steeves also mentioned the bill would allow for cannabis farmgate stores, although the province already announced plans to begin allowing such retailers earlier this year.
 Two are currently licensed in New Brunswick.

 The reason for this change, says Steeves, is to help combat what he describes as a large amount of illegal cannabis retail stores in the province.